Skippeh/parcel-thief/README.md

 You can find the latest client and server version in [Releases](https://github.com/Skippeh/parcel-thief/releases).

+Note that the project is still in development by a single developer so there will be bugs and unexpected behaviour.

 ## Game Installation

 **NOTE: Only Director's Cut is supported.
 Original Death Stranding is untested and is very unlikely to work.**